Yomguithereal/mnemonist/inverted-index.md

 title: Inverted Index
 ---

-An `InvertedIndex` is an index that considers the inserted items as a set of tokens that should all work as potential keys.
+An `InvertedIndex` is an index that considers the inserted documents as a set of tokens that are all keys that one can use to retrieve the documents.

 ```js
 var InvertedIndex = require('mnemonist/inverted-index');